MyCryptoHQ/support.mycrypto.com/src/content/migration/location-of-mist-geth-wallet-files.md

 Wherever you saved it. ;)

-It also was emailed to you, so your email inbox and any older email addresses you may have had.
+It also was emailed to you, so check your email inbox and any older email addresses you may have had.

-Search for the file called`"ethereum_wallet_backup.json"`.
-This wallet file will be encrypted with a password that you created during the purchase of the pre-sale.
+Search for the file called "`ethereum_wallet_backup.json`."
+This wallet file will be encrypted with a password that you created when you made your presale purchase.

-Hopefully you find it and can access it.
+Hopefully, you will find the file and can access it.